-- 1) Have the right to interview prospective students and accept or reject students for placement for reasons related to the student's ability to function or perform specific tasks and assignments of the placement. - 2) Accept students in internship placements without regard to age, culture, ethnicity, gender, physical disability, race, religion, or sexual orientation. - 3) Provide a student with a professional experience including the: - a. assignment of a sufficient caseload to provide direct client contact hours per week, 50% of which should be relational, - b. opportunity to attend education sessions, and - c. participation in on-going projects. - d.
-Assign an on-site supervisor who will: - 1. inform the university supervisor of any concerns regarding the placement or student immediately, - 2. evaluate the student's performance in writing at least once during the term according to the university's format or the agency's format.
+- placement. - Accept students in internship placements without regard to age, culture, ethnicity, gender, physical disability, race, religion, or sexual orientation. - Provide a student with a professional experience including the: - a. assignment of a sufficient caseload to provide_____direct client contact hours per week, 50% of which should be relational, - b. opportunity to attend education sessions, and - c. participation in on-going projects. - d.
+Assign an on-site supervisor who will: - 1. inform the university supervisor of any concerns regarding the placement or student immediately,

-- 3. discuss the student's performance at least once during the term, and - 4. provide on-site supervision at least once per week.
+- 2. evaluate the student's performance in writing at least once during the term according to the university's format or the agency's format. - 3. discuss the student's performance at least once during the term, and4. provide on-site supervision at least once per week.